 Council adopts amended bylaw

-Councillors adopted the amended Speed Limits Bylaw at a Council meeting on 11 August.
+Council adopted the amended Speed Limits Bylaw on 11 August 2022.

-The amended bylaw will reduce speeds on around 12 percent of our local roads.
-To implement the new limits Council staff are now going through a certification process with Waka Kotahi.
+The amended bylaw will reduce speeds on around 12% of our local roads.
+To implement the new limits staff are now going through a certification process with Waka Kotahi.

 1. Reduce speeds in some rural areas from 100km/h to 80, 60 or 50km/h where there’s new growth, recent crash history or to support walking and cycling and where there’s support shown from residents

-3. Set a new speed limit of 5km/h on Makorori and Kaiti beaches.
+3. Set new speed limits on Makorori and Kaiti beaches.

 Initial proposal to amend the speed limits